Particulars | Background and history

 Nimm can be built as a light and simple kayak without any extras or can be outfitted with all the usual bells and whistles.
 An optional fixed skeg can improve the tracking at the expense of some maneuverability – an adjustable skeg will increase the performance potential.
 Hatches and bulkheads can be omitted – a short kayak is easily loaded from the large cockpit.
 But hatches and bulkheads are also a safety detail, making it possible to reentry in deep water without assistance.

 A flat bottom and substantial rocker mean a kayak that turns very easily, and at the same time lowers the center of gravity to increase initial stability.
-The ends are quite full to keep the ends out of water when surfing, with a rounded bottom profile for a smooth ride in steep seas. the deck and cockpit configuration is developed from Jack 14 (and Frej and Njord), but higher to offer more room for legs, feet, and gear, at the expense of some kayak control and ease of rolling.
+The ends are quite full to keep them out of water when surfing, with a rounded bottom profile for a smooth ride in steep seas.
+The deck and cockpit configuration is developed from Jack 14 (and Frej and Njord), but higher to offer more room for legs, feet, and gear, at the expense of some kayak control and ease of rolling.

 ||285/272 cm (overall/WL)